Universal Sampling Lower Bounds for Quantum Error Mitigation

 Our bounds provide fundamental limitations that universally apply to general mitigation protocols, clarifying the underlying principle that regulates error-mitigation performance.
-As a trade-off, they may not give tight estimates for a given specific error-mitigation strategy, analogously to many other converse bounds established in other fields (e.g., Carnot efficiency) that typically give loose bounds for most specific protocols.
-Identifying in what setting our bounds can give good estimates will make an interesting future research direction.
+As a trade-off, they may not give tight estimates for a given specific error-mitigation strategy, analogously to many other converse bounds established in other fields that typically give loose bounds for most specific protocols.
+A thorough study to identify in what setting our bounds can give good estimates will make an interesting future research direction.

-\textit{Note added.} --- During the completion of our manuscript, we became aware of an independent work by Tsubouchi \emph{et al.}~\cite{Tsubouchi2022} that obtained a result related to our Theorem~\ref{thm:layer standard deviation}, in which they showed an alternative exponential sample lower bound applicable to error-mitigation protocols that achieve zero bias using quantum estimation theory.
+\textit{Note added.} --- During the completion of our manuscript, we became aware of an independent work by Tsubouchi \emph{et al.}~\cite{Tsubouchi2022} that obtained a result related to our Theorem~S.2 in Appendix~G, in which they showed an alternative exponential sample lower bound applicable to error-mitigation protocols that achieve zero bias using quantum estimation theory.

 \newgeometry{hmargin=1.2in,vmargin=0.8in}

 \widetext